Friends of the Missions

 “I typically feel that I get more out of these trips than what we actually give.
 It has been very fulfilling and rewarding and I hope to continue to be active for years to come.
 It’s a real eye-opener for anyone who hasn’t been to some of these remote locations.
 The extreme poverty and the lack of basic needs like clean water and food, basic medical care, and safe living conditions can be very moving.
 It is a powerful reminder of how blessed we are here.
 I would invite anyone who is interested to contact one of us for more information.
 We can always use more help.
 Thanks…”, Dr. Mike Carlson.

-Regan Flemming - Social Media Leader, Lay Missionary, FOMI
+Regan Flemming - Social Media Leader, Board Secretary, Lay Missionary, FOMI

 Regan is a graduate of Lewis University in Lockport, IL.
 In addition, he possesses an MBA from University of Illinois at Springfield, IL.
 He worked at Caterpillar for 36 years, with a final assignment of VP Supply Chain and Purchasing, Electro Motive, CAT Rail Division.
 In addition to working full-time at Caterpillar, Regan and his wife Cathy owned and operated three private businesses tied to real estate, home design and internet service.